What's in My Backpack?

 Headphones

-For the love of God, please don't be the person who plays videos from their phone on full volume on public transportation or takes a phone call on speakerphone.
+For the love of God, please don't be the person who plays videos from their phone on full volume while on public transportation or takes a phone call on speakerphone.
 You're better than that.
 We all are.

 Tissues